 Here’s how this week’s parade of witnesses, including current and former top administration officials, presented the case against Trump.

-“Was there a ‘quid pro quo?’
-As I testified previously, with regard to the requested White House call and White House meeting, the answer is yes,” Sondland said on Wednesday.
+“Was there a ‘quid pro quo'?
+As I testified previously, with regard to the requested White House call and White House meeting, the answer is yes,” Sondland said in his public testimony Wednesday.
 “We all understood that these prerequisites for the White House call and the White House meeting reflected President Trump’s desires and requirements,” he said.

 Fiona Hill: Sondland “was on a domestic political errand”